TudouJun1204/ud-website-optimization/README.md

 * Rather than querying `randomPizzaContainer` everytime, queried it once and stored in a variable called `elements`.
 * There is no need to determine dx and calculate new width for every pizza since images for all pizza is same.
 So calculate that for only one pizza and so move that out of the loop.

+### Results

-* After these optimizations, average time to resize pizzas is less than 1.2ms.
+After these optimizations, average time to resize pizzas is less than 1.2ms.